-Strategies 4-Year Principal Activities Responsible Director Outcome Measure Work with the community to define the Hawkesbury character to identify what is important to Develop and implement strategies, to work with the local and business communities to define the Hawkesbury character to identify what is important to preserve and promote City Planning General Manager Community satisfaction with identification and promotion of the character of the Hawkesbury enhanced preserve and promote Infrastructure Services Prepare Hawkesbury Residential Land Strategy Implement the Hawkesbury Residential Land Strategy City Planning Housing opportunities and choice increased Develop and implement a plan to conserve and promote heritage Develop Plans to facilitate heritage conservation and prioritise the implementation of actions including seeking resources from other sources to promote and conserve heritage City Planning Infrastructure Services Community satisfaction with the condition of key heritage assets enhanced
+Strategies 4-Year Principal Activities Responsible Director Outcome Measure Work with the community to define the Hawkesbury character to identify what is important to preserve and promote Develop and implement strategies, to work with the local and business communities to define the Hawkesbury character to identify what is important to preserve and promote General Manager Infrastructure Services Community satisfaction with identification and promotion of the character of the Hawkesbury enhanced Prepare Hawkesbury Residential Land Strategy Implement the Hawkesbury Residential Land Strategy City Planning Housing opportunities and choice increased Develop and implement a plan to conserve and promote heritage 3.
+Develop Plans to facilitate heritage conservation and prioritise the implementation of actions including seeking resources from other sources to promote and conserve heritage City Planning Infrastructure Services Community satisfaction with the condition of key heritage assets enhanced

-Strategies 4-Year Principal Activities Responsible Director Outcome Measure Develop disaster response and community safety plans Promote community safety through the development and implementation of: Infrastructure Services Community Safety Plans developed and promoted in order to minimise plane Bush Fire Hazard Reduction Program City Planning the impacts of disasters Service Level Agreements with NSW Rural Fire Service Flood Risk Management Study and Plan for the Hawkesbury River Hawkesbury Crime Prevention Strategy Road Safety Action Plan Identify community needs, establish benchmarks, plan Undertake community research and make information available so that services and facilities can be planned City Planning Increase level of community understanding and to deliver and advocate for required services to serve changing demographics and other external impacts, and to inform the review of the Community Strategic Infrastructure Services satisfaction with Councils delivery of services and facilities Plan Support Services Develop plans to enhance the character and identity of our towns and villages Develop Master Plan for Windsor, Richmond and North Richmond City Planning Valued character of Windsor, Richmond and North Richmond identified and enhancement plans developed
+Strategies 4-Year Principal Activities Responsible Director Outcome Measure Develop disaster response and community safety plans Promote community safety through the development and implementation of: Infrastructure Services Community Safety Plans developed and promoted in order to minimise piano Bush Fire Hazard Reduction Program City Planning the impacts of disasters Service Level Agreements with NSW Rural Fire Service Flood Risk Management Study and Plan for the Hawkesbury River Hawkesbury Crime Prevention Strategy Road Safety Action Plan Identify community needs, establish benchmarks, plan Undertake community research and make information available so that services and facilities can be planned City Planning Increase level of community understanding and to deliver and advocate for required services to serve changing demographics and other external impacts, and to inform the review of the Community Strategic Infrastructure Services satisfaction with Councils delivery of services and facilities Plan Support Services Develop plans to enhance the character and identity of our towns and villages 6.
+Develop Master Plan for Windsor, Richmond and North Richmond City Planning Valued character of Windsor, Richmond and North Richmond identified and enhancement plans developed

-2012/2013 - 2015/2016 Delivery Program Financial Estimates CSP THEME - Looking After People and Place
+2012/2013 - 2015/2016 Delivery Program Financial Estimates Looking after people and place